RasaHQ/rasa/docs/command-line-interface.rst

 =========================  ===================================================================================
 Command                    Effect
 =========================  ===================================================================================
-``rasa init``              Creates a new project, with example training data, actions, and config files ``rasa train``             Trains a model using your nlu data and stories, saves trained model in ``./models`` ``rasa shell``             Loads your trained model and lets you talk to your assistant on the command line ``rasa interactive``       Starts an interactive learning session, to create new training data by chatting ``rasa run``               Starts a server with your model loaded.
-See the HTTP API docs for details.
+``rasa init``              Creates a new project, with example training data, actions, and config files.
+``rasa run``               Starts a server with your model loaded.
+See the :ref:`http-api` docs for details.
 ``rasa run actions``       Starts an action server using the Rasa SDK.
+``rasa shell``             Loads your trained model and lets you talk to your assistant on the command line.
+``rasa train``             Trains a model using your nlu data and stories, saves trained model in ``./models``.
+``rasa interactive``       Starts an interactive learning session, to create new training data by chatting.
+``rasa test``              Tests a trained model using your test nlu data and stories.
 ``rasa -h``                Shows all available commands.
 =========================  ===================================================================================